enkidevs/curriculum/spreadsheets/intermediate/comparison-operators-and-functions/less-than-lt-less-than-or-equal-lte.md

 ---
 ## Revision

-The `LT()` function and `<` operator are used to check if the ??? value is ??? than the ??? value and output ??? if it is and ??? if it's not.
+The `LT()` function and `<` operator are used to check if the first value is smaller than the second value and output ??? if it is and ??? if it's not.

-The `LTE()` function and `<=` operator are used to check if the ??? value is ??? than the ??? value and output ??? if it is and ??? if it's not.
+The `LTE()` function and `<=` operator are used to check if the first value is smaller than or equal to the second value and output ??? if it is and ??? if it's not.

-- first
-- smaller
-- second
 - TRUE
 - FALSE
-- first
-- smaller than or equal to
-- second
 - TRUE
 - FALSE
-- larger
-- larger than or equal to

 ---
 ## Footnotes